AsheshPangma/msvsdaa/README.md

 ### 1-bit ADC (Analog to Digital Converter)

-A simple op-amp is used a comparator to achieve the functionality of a 1-bit ADC.
+A simple op-amp is used as a comparator to achieve the functionality of a 1-bit ADC.
 ADC are used to convert the analog signal to digital signal.
 The schematic of the design is shown by the screenshot below.

 #### working